cncf/techdocs/analyses/0012-TUF/analysis.md

 ### Summary of issues

 - Information is repeated on several pages of the website.
-For example, the TUF Specification file is referenced in more than one page.
+For example, the TUF Specification file is referenced on more than one page.
 Some pages can be consolidated into others.

 - The website content needs restructuring to align sections with sub-sections